TarkhovAndrei/tarkhov.ae/_posts/guide-for-new-converts-to-longevity/2024-12-06-how-to-join-longevity-research.md

 image: /cara-memperbarui-fork-repository/repo.png
 ---

 People with computer science, physics, math and other computational backgrounds tend to ask the same questions about joining the longevity research field.
-As a person who have already done it [my own journey summarized here](/my-path-to-longevity-research).
+As a person who have already done it [(my own journey summarized here)](/my-path-to-longevity-research).
 Below, I've tried to summarize my experience and advice on how to transition to aging research as smooth as possible.

 ### highlights of the transition from other computational fields to longevity research